-Monday's event was the latest in a series of "pro forma" sessions the Senate has called.
-Pro forma means "for the sake of formality" and these micro sessions are part of the last political scuffle between the White House and the Democratic-led Congress.
+Monday's event is one of a series of "pro forma" -- "for the sake of formality" -- sessions in a political scuffle between the White House and the Democratic-led Congress.

-During the session last week, Sen. Jim Webb, D-Virginia, opened and then immediately gaveled the Senate session to a close.
-Wednesday's session lasted for 11 seconds.
-In all, he spent 57 seconds in the chamber.
+During Christmas week, Sen. Jim Webb, D-Virginia, opened and gaveled the Senate to a close in 11 seconds.
+Webb spent 57 seconds in the chamber.

-Senate Majority Leader Harry Reid, D-Nevada, announced December 19 that he would keep the Senate open with a series of pro forma sessions through mid-January.
+Senate Majority Leader Harry Reid, D-Nevada, announced last month he would keep the Senate open with the "pro forma" sessions through mid-January.

-Talks had just broken down with the White House on a deal that would have allowed the president to make dozens of those appointments if he agreed not to appoint one controversial official, Steven Bradbury, as the permanent head of the influential Office of Legal Counsel at the Justice Department.
+Talks broke down with the White House on a deal that would have allowed the president to make dozens of appointments if he agreed not to name Steven Bradbury as the permanent head of the Justice Department's influential Office of Legal Counsel.

 Bush declined to accept the Democrats' offer, and Reid refused to approve Bradbury because of concerns about his involvement in crafting legal opinions for the administration on interrogation techniques of terrorism suspects.